Proper Error Handling

 for Signal Handling

-command lets you define specific actions to execute when a signal is received.
-This is particularly useful for tasks like cleanup operations before a script exits or responding to signals like SIGINT
+command enables scripts to capture and respond to signals sent by the system or user actions.
+It allows you to define specific actions to execute when a signal is received, making it particularly useful for tasks such as cleanup operations before a script exits or handling signals like SIGINT

 (triggered by pressing Ctrl+C).